mikepenzin/My-little-snippets/README.md

     }
 }
 ```
 ##4.
-The following one line function will return true if str is a palindrome; otherwise, it returns false.
+The following function will return true if str is a palindrome; otherwise, it returns false.
     // isPalindrome("level");   // Outputs true
     // isPalindrome("levels");   // Outputs false
     // isPalindrome("A car, a man, a maraca");   // Outputs true